Types of Silicosis

 Sadly, ending your exposure to silica dust will not stop silicosis once it has formed.
 The disease progresses even after you are no longer in contact with silica.

 Silicosis can result in incurable pain and suffering.
 If you now suffer from silicosis as a result of work exposure, you may be entitled to workers’ compensation to help you with your medical bills and other expenses.
-To learn more about, contact a Raleigh workers’ compensation lawyer from the Law Office of Sam Scudder at 919-851-3311 today.
+To learn more about, contact a Morehead City workers’ compensation lawyer from the Law Office of Sam Scudder at 919-851-3311 today.